 See the difference?

 That first sample blows the doors off.
 So many deep details.
+But—

 A truck driver resume with no experience still needs evidence of skills.
 That's where a resume objective goes into high gear.

 Entry-Level Truck Driver Resume Objective